karchit/s3-object-lambda-workshop/README.md

 1. From AWS S3 console, go to Object Lambda Access Points in the left panel
 2. Click on _Create Object Lambda Access Point_
-3. Object Lambda Access Point name: s3-object-lambda-{your_name}
+3. Put in an easy identifier for your Object Lambda Access Point name
 4. Supporting Access Point, use _Browse S3_ and select the Access Point you had just created.
 5. Likewise, select your lambda function from the dropdown and use the `$LATEST` version.
 6. Finally, click on _Create Object Lambda Access Point_